knocklabs-interview-exercises/pair-interview/part-one/README.md

 ## Part 4: Extending our design

-- We want to add checkpointing into our delivery queue so that jobs that have been processed are marked as done.
-On the startup of our program we should skip any completed jobs and continue processing from the last job (if any are left)
+- We want to add a checkpointing mechanism into our design so that jobs that have been processed are recorded, such that we can terminate our program, restart it, and execute any remaining jobs.